 The objective of our undergraduate program is to produce chemical engineering graduates who, within five years of completing the BS degree, will be successful in a variety of professional careers, including those outside of traditional chemical engineering fields as evidenced by one or more of the following achievements.

 - Sustaining a career as a problem solver in engineering or other fields that require analytical skills

 - Professional advancement in positions of increasing leadership and/or responsibility within their chosen career field

 - Attainment of an advanced degree or advanced certification leading to a career in engineering or science, business, law, medicine, or academia

 - Bettering society through professional or personal service

 The chemical engineering curriculum integrates studies in fluid mechanics, heat transfer, mass transfer, control, verbal and written communications, and reaction kinetics, along with professional ethics and environmental awareness.
 Students gain hands-on experience with the equipment described in the courses during the summer Unit Operations Laboratory.
 The laboratory and the senior design courses are recognized as two of the high points in the undergraduate program.
 Throughout these studies, the student learns the elements of the design of chemical processes and chemical processing equipment.
-The experience culminates in participation in a national senior-level design contest.
+The experience culminates in a senior design project, and the student may choose between a project mentored by an industrial client or in response to the AIChE annual Student Design Competition.
 The computer is a necessary tool in all the courses and the same software used in industry is used in the design courses.